Hungry Happenings

 Instructions

-1. Fill a roasting pan with enough water to come half way up the sides of the silicone heart molds.
+1. Fill a roasting pan with enough water to come halfway up the sides of the silicone heart molds.

-2. Set pan in oven.
+2. Set the roasting pan in the oven.

-3. Heat oven to 325 degree Fahrenheit.
+3. Heat oven to 325 degrees Fahrenheit.

 4. Mix together the graham cracker crumbs, cinnamon, and melted butter.

-5. Equally divide the crumbs among 18 heart shaped silicone mold cavities.
+5. Equally divide the crumbs among 18 heart-shaped silicone mold cavities.

 6. Press the crumbs into an even layer and refrigerate until needed.